floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Approaches using requirements documents and models as input for the microservice candidate identification algorithm often times need to pre-process the data to extract the relevant information, as the documents are not intended to be directly read by a machine. /* TODO: find reference */
 In many cases, requirements documents and models are no longer available for legacy systems, which makes this approach less suitable for automated microservice identification.

-#citeauthor(<ddd_approach_automatic>) use domain-driven design techniques to extract functional dependencies from the software design as starting point in microservice identification.
+#citeauthor(<saidi_etal_2023>) use domain-driven design techniques to extract functional dependencies from the software design as starting point in microservice identification.
-#citeauthor(<problem_frames_approach>) tackle requirements engineering using problem frames.
+#citeauthor(<yang_etal_2022>) tackle requirements engineering using problem frames.
-#citeauthor(<design_model_identification>) use schematic design documents in XML format as input for the algorithm.
+#citeauthor(<zhou_xiong_2022>) use schematic design documents in XML format as input for the algorithm.

 // Design documents
 Design documents created by software architects are machine-readable representations of the software system.